Grasseh/grasseh.com/resources/blog/entries/18-Git_Bisect_Binary_Search_Based_Debugging.md

 ### Introduction

 I've been using `git bisect` here and there for the past two years and every time I mentionned the command, everyone looked at me like I was some kind of maniac using some black wizard optimization magic.
-It is a similar look that when I first tell someone that uses Sublime/Atom/VisualCode/VisualStudio/AnyJetBrainsIDE that I use VIM for all of my text-editing.
+It is a similar look that I also get when I first tell someone that uses Sublime/Atom/VisualCode/VisualStudio/AnyJetBrainsIDE that I use Vim for all of my text-editing.
 The difference is, `git bisect` doesn't require a rocket science certificate.
-Of course, this is an hyperbole, as I believe it takes less than a month using Vim to become more productive than with other editors.
+Of course, this is an hyperbole, as I believe it takes less than a month to become more productive with Vim than with other editors.
-But my point is, `git bisect` is a simple tool that comes packaged with Git and is a great tool in any toolbox.
+But my point is, `git bisect` is a simple tool that comes packaged with Git and is a great command in any software skillset.
-It may not always be the best tool (it is overkill for some simple bugs), and it has a few caveats (which will be noted at the bottom of this post), but it's a great way to quickly find a bug that may have been in the codebase for a while.
+It may not always be the best tool (it is overkill for some simple bugs), and has a few caveats (which will be noted at the bottom of this post), but it's a great way to quickly find a bug that may have been in the codebase for a while.

 This post will include a small Python example to bring more life to the subject.
 For simplicity, the example has a few noticable flaws (even the context is flawed).
 The goal is to display how `git bisect` is used, and how simple it can be used as a tool.
+Note that this exemple uses unit tests to check if the current commit is bugged, but in reality, a manual check can also do the job if the bug has no code coverage.

 ### Problem Context

-For this example, I wrote a small python script that multiplies two positive integers through an additive loop.
+For this example, I wrote a small Python script that multiplies two positive integers through an additive loop.
 It worked at the beginning, and I created a unit test that passes.
 Somehow, a few cleanup commits later, I forgot to run my tests before commiting (Oops, I'm lightheaded).
 Sadly, the tests do not pass on my code right now.